markbeep/vvzapi/README.md

 > [!NOTE]
 > The API is still in it's early stages and very WIP.
 That means there are currently not as many endpoint options as one might desire.

+## Quick Start

+Head to https://vvzapi.ch and start playing around with the API.

+Currently there's barely any documentation.
+If you want to help out with documentation, you're always open to opening a pull request.

+### Python Example - TBD

+### JavaScript Example - TBD

 ## Schema

 The schema is inspired by the [VVZ Manual](https://www.bi.id.ethz.ch/soapvvz-2023-1/manual/SoapVVZ.pdf#page=18) (starts page 18).